The Fireballs: 1957—1969

-Besides their own recordings, the Fireballs were studio musicians for dozens of other recording artist projects from 1959 through 1970 at the Norman Petty Studio, including folk singer Carolyn Hester and Arthur Alexander.
-Norman Petty had been Buddy Holly's main recording producer; after Holly's death, he obtained the rights to Holly's early rehearsal and home demo recordings.
-From May 1962 until August 1968, Petty had the Fireballs overdub the Holly material, making them the band he never knew he had, though the band had met Holly at Petty's studio in 1958.
-The overdubs were originally released on four albums of "new" Holly material throughout the 1960s with four of the efforts, released as singles, charting.
-In 1964, they recorded and released an album (solely under Jimmy Gilmer's name) of a dozen Holly covers called Buddy's Buddy, likely inspired by the posthumous collaborations.

 During the run of "Daisy Petal Pickin'" on the charts, the British Invasion began with the first hits by The Beatles.
 The group had difficulty competing with the influx of British artists and did not reach the Top 40 again until 1967, with "Bottle of Wine", which was written by Tom Paxton.
 The Fireballs took "Bottle of Wine" to No. 9 on the Hot 100.
 Although Gilmer was still a member of the group, the band was billed simply as "The Fireballs" on that single.
 Gilmer pursued artist management under Petty, with the group disbanding in 1969.

-Drummer Doug Roberts died in 1981.
+1989—2022

 The Fireballs reunited in 1989 for the Clovis Music Festival, then continued performing with original members George Tomsco, Stan Lark, and Chuck Tharp until 2006, when Tharp died of cancer.
 Gilmer returned as lead vocalist in 2007.
 Lark retired from the group in 2016.

-Lark (born Stanley Roy Lark on July 27, 1940 in Raton, New Mexico) died on August 4, 2021, at age 81.

-Tomsco has continued to release CDs of new material using the Fireballs name and continues to do the occasional show, as a "solo Fireball" and also with Gilmer.
+George Tomsco continued to release CDs of new material using The Fireballs name and did the occasional show as a "solo Fireball" and also with Jimmy Gilmer.
+Their final show together was at the Surf Ballroom in Clear Lake, Iowa, on February 5, 2022.

+Usage of Buddy Holly backing tapes

+Norman Petty had been Buddy Holly's main recording producer; after Holly's death, he obtained the rights to Holly's early rehearsal and home demo recordings.
+From May 1962 until August 1968, Petty had the Fireballs overdub the Holly material, making them the band he never knew he had, though the band had met Holly at Petty's studio in 1958.
+The overdubs were originally released on four albums of "new" Holly material throughout the 1960s with four of the efforts, released as singles, charting.
+In 1964, they recorded and released an album (solely under Jimmy Gilmer's name) of a dozen Holly covers called Buddy's Buddy, likely inspired by the posthumous collaborations.

+Deaths

+Drummer Doug Roberts (born June 15, 1941) died on November 18, 1981 aged 40.

+Chuck Tharp (born February 3, 1941) died of cancer on March 17, 2006 aged 65.

+Stan Lark (born Stanley Roy Lark on July 27, 1940, in Raton, New Mexico) died on August 4, 2021, at age 81 in Amarillo, Texas.

+Eric Budd (born Eric James Budd on October 23, 1938, in Raton, New Mexico) died on October 7, 2022, aged 83, in Conway Springs, Kansas.

+After suffering from Alzheimer's for two years, Jimmy Gilmer died at the age of 83 in Amarillo, on September 7, 2024, eight days before his 84th birthday.